kebe7jun/splunk-oem-node-modules/webdriverio/docs/guide/testrunner/gettingstarted.md

-  --waitforTimeout, -w  timeout for all waitForXXX commands (default: 1000ms) --framework, -f       defines the framework (Mocha, Jasmine or Cucumber) to run the specs (default: mocha) --reporters, -r       reporters to print out the results on stdout --suite               overwrites the specs attribute and runs the defined suite --spec                run only a certain spec file --cucumberOpts.*      Cucumber options, see the full list options at https://github.com/webdriverio/wdio-cucumber-framework#cucumberopts-options
+  --waitforTimeout, -w  timeout for all waitForXXX commands (default: 1000ms) --framework, -f       defines the framework (Mocha, Jasmine or Cucumber) to run the specs (default: mocha) --reporters, -r       reporters to print out the results on stdout --suite               runs the defined suite, can be combined with --spec --spec                runs a certain spec file, can be combined with --suite - overrides specs piped from stdin --stdin, -            reads specs from stdin (a single dash is the abbrevated version) --cucumberOpts.*      Cucumber options, see the full list options at https://github.com/webdriverio/wdio-cucumber-framework#cucumberopts-options
   --jasmineOpts.*       Jasmine options, see the full list options at https://github.com/webdriverio/wdio-jasmine-framework#jasminenodeopts-options
   --mochaOpts.*         Mocha options, see the full list options at http://mochajs.org